 This is a great place to simply rent a lake house and relax.
 Some of the lakefront homes have access to their own docks and beaches.
-There are also three swimming beaches, picnicking, and fishing areas along the 6 miles of shoreline.
+There are also three swimming beaches, picnic sites, playgrounds, and fishing areas along the 6 miles of shoreline.

 Not sure where to settle in for the day?
-A pontoon boat water taxi shuttle operates between the beaches throughout the summer.
+A pontoon boat water taxi shuttle operates between the beaches and Fisherman’s Cove throughout the summer.

-The Pinecrest Lake Marina offers motorboat, paddle boat, kayak, sailboat and pontoon rentals.
+The Pinecrest Lake Marina offers motorboats, paddle boats, kayaks, sailboats, and pontoon rentals.
 During the day, families can relax on the sandy swimming beach, hike into the backcountry, or explore on horseback.
 At night, Pinecrest Theater shows movies under the stars lakeside.

 Fishing takes center stage during the summer.
 There are over 800 miles of lakes, rivers, and streams where you can find your dinner.
 Odds are in your favor as the lake is restocked weekly throughout the season.